deepanshs/mrsimulator/docs/introduction/isotopomers_example.rst

         HH_coupling_6,
     ]

-Finally, we can create the SpinSystem object for this isotopomer along with its abundance.
+Finally, create the SpinSystem object for this isotopomer along with its abundance.

 .. plot::
     :context: close-figs